Reading Time: 4 minutes

 Accepting electronic payments is already the norm for many businesses, and more companies are getting on board all the time.
-According to Business Insider, by 2023, e-commerce in the U.S. is set to exceed $1 trillion by 2023.
+According to Business Insider, e-commerce in the U.S. is set to exceed $1 trillion by 2023.

 What Is a Payment Processor?